The best fly fishing guide service for the Soca Valley of Slovenia.

 I suggest using floating weight forward fly lines.

 9 ft. tapered monofilament 4x leader.
-Add fluorocarbon tippet between 4x to 6x extend to around 12 ft.
+Add fluorocarbon tippet between 4x to 6x extend to 11-12 ft.

 A landing net with a rubber mesh is the right way to take the fish out of the water.

 What artificial flies are succesful?